 The setup process is further simplified with prompts, integrated video tutorials, and textual explanations if you hover over the buttons.

 Kajabi has more integrations for all its plans.
 Teachable’s integrations are limited per pricing tier.

 Kajabi has over a dozen integrations, providing alternatives to its built-in marketing and analytics tools.
 However, it’s got no integrations for community-based platforms.

-Teachable’s integrations can replace some of the built-in marketing features of Kajabi, but they’re not available for all plans.
+Teachable’s integrations are found in their App Hub and can easily replace some of the built-in marketing features of Kajabi, but they’re not available for all plans.
 Zapier actions are only available in the pro pricing plan and up.

 Kajabi has an impressive website builder with professional theme templates to get you started easily.

 The fonts and page blocks are eye-catching, including videos, countdowns, and carousels.
 You can also host your blog on a Kajabi website, so you won’t need to fiddle with a separate WordPress website.

 Meanwhile, Teachable doesn’t offer blogs for its websites.
 You can only create simple pages to display images, text, or sales buttons.
 The block types and designs are also very limited.
 Still, if you’re not looking for anything fancy, Teachable’s page builder will do the job.

 Winner: Kajabi.
 Kajabi’s email marketing tools, sales funnels, and reliable website allow solo educators to focus on creating course content without the need for programmers or marketers.
 The customer experience is also superior because of the sleek website design and various branding options.

 |❌ Forum-like community